tma353/PUI2017_dhi211/HW3_dhi211/README.md

 HW3_3
+I worked with Srikanth and Imran.
 This third one I looked at the presentation from class.
 Srikanth made a very clean way of naming the data.
+I used a similar naming system.

 FOR NEXT TIME: